District of Columbia Diminished Value Claims

 Restatement (Second) of Torts § 928

-Washington DC Diminished Value FAQs
+Washington DC Diminished Value: Common Questions

 Below are answers to common questions about Washington DC diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Does Washington DC allow diminished value claims?
+Does DC recognize diminished value claims?